CGC Cards Now Grading Jumbo Cards; Why Collectors Should Use CardGrade AI Pre-Grading First

 At the Elite member level, jumbo grading drops to $12 per card.
 For collectors submitting 20+ jumbo cards annually, the $25 membership pays for itself quickly.

-The holders:
+The process:

-CGC designed custom soft-plastic holders specifically for jumbo cards.
+The holders: CGC designed custom soft-plastic holders specifically for jumbo cards.
 The holders work in both horizontal and vertical orientation and come in two sizes to accommodate different jumbo card dimensions.
 The encapsulation protects the card while displaying it cleanly.

 Jumbo cards have historically been treated as afterthoughts.
 They come as bonuses in sealed products, get tossed in a drawer, and rarely receive the same protective treatment as standard-sized cards.
 Many jumbo card collections are in rough shape because there was never a professional grading option to incentivize careful handling.